 - 36.5.2 There are three types of rolls: aileron rolls (slow and hesitation), snap rolls (called "flick" rolls in the Aresti system), and spins. - a) Slow rolls are drawn as curved lines with arrow heads.
-The name "slow" is antiquated and does not define the rate at which the roll should occur. - b) Hesitation rolls are drawn as slow rolls with the added notation AxB, where A is the number of separate rotations and B is each rotation's fraction of a 360 degree roll.
-If the figure's total rotation equals 360 degrees, only the B value is printed.
+The name "slow" is antiquated and does not define the rate at which the roll should occur. - b) Hesitation rolls are drawn as slow rolls with pauses listed as AxB, where A is the number of pauses to be flown and B is the number of pauses that would occur in 360 degrees of roll, except that only the B value is printed when the pauses add up to 360 degrees of rotation.